winitzki/scall/tutorial/programming_dhall.md

 let FTree = λ(a : Type) → λ(r : Type) → < Leaf : a | Branch : { left : r, right : r } >
 let Tree2 = LFixT FTree
 ```
-As we already discussed, the type signature of `bizip2` cannot be implemented for this bifunctor.
+As we already discussed, the type signature of `bizip2` in `Applicative2` cannot be implemented for this bifunctor.
 So, we will implement   `zip`  via `Applicative1` and `BizipP` and test the resulting behaviors.